-Investment income increased over the year by $\pounds 5.2m$ (46.8%) mainly due to an increase in dividend income.
-Transfer Values received (amounts paid over when a fund member transfers their benefits from one fund to another) decreased by $\pounds 1.8m$ (51.4%).
-It is not possible to predict the value of transfer value payments as they are dependent on an individual's length of service and salary and as such may vary significantly.
-Employee contributions rose by $\pounds 1.0m$ (10.0%), the increase being attributable to the new CARE scheme which sees contributions deducted from all additional pay and also to the increase in the banding rate which sees higher rates of pay subject to a contribution rate of up to 12.5%.

-Employer contributions went up by £3.7m (8.7%) due to an increase in the employer's deficit funding payment of £2m.
+Investment income decreased over the year by £2.4m, mainly due to a reduction in dividend income.
+Transfer Values received (amounts paid over when a fund member transfers their benefits from one fund to another) increased by £500k.
+It is not possible to predict the value of transfer value payments as they are dependent on individual's length of service and salary and as such may vary significantly.
+Employee contributions remain the same.
+Employer contributions went up by £2.9m (6.3%) mainly due to an increase in the employer's deficit funding payment of £2m.